bryanwb/chef-rewind/README.md

   home '/var/lib/pgsql/9.2'
 end

-# the user "postgres" will act once with the home directory
-# '/var/lib/pgsql/9.2
 ```

+The user "postgres" will act once with the home directory
+'/var/lib/pgsql/9.2 and the cookbook_name attribute is now
+"my-postgresql" instead of "postgresql".
+This last part is
+particularly important for templates and cookbook files.

 ## Contributing